Priscilla van Oorschot

 Priscilla van Oorschot (born 3 September 1996) is a Dutch middle distance runner.
-She won Dutch national titles over 800 metres outdoors in 2024, and indoors in 2025.
+She won Dutch national titles over 800 metres outdoors in 2024 and 2026, and indoors in 2025 and 2026.
 She represented the Netherlands over that distance at the 2025 European Athletics Indoor Championships.

-Career
+Biography

 From Zaandam in North Holland.
 She participated in athletics from the age of 10 years-old, and initially trained in combined-events.
 Until 2019, she competed mainly in the field events; triple jump and long jump.
 In 2014, she set a new Dutch junior national indoor record for the triple jump.
 From 2020, she focused solidly on running, and chose to concentrate on the 400 metres and the 800 metres.
 She trains in Zaandam under coach Peter Wolters in a small group of athletes that includes Jurjen Polderman and Marissa Damink.